This holiday season is a beautiful opportunity to reconnect with loved ones and slow down our otherwise hectic lives.

 Instead of buying into the consumerist shopping frenzy and gifting stress, what if we made a very intentional effort to shift the focus?
 A shift from shopping big to shopping consciously, from consuming to reusing, from stress to self-care, from accumulating to letting go of the material and giving more of what really matters: love.

 Giving more time to the most important people in your life, calling more, and just being present.
 These are the things that really matter, and a little extra effort can be oh so rewarding.

-We have a delicious recipe for vegan sugar cookies that you can use with your favorite cookie cutters and decorate as a family.
 Beware of sprinkles, as many are made with non-vegan dyes and coated with non-vegan waxes.
 You can find the most fun vegan sprinkles from Fancy Sprinkles!
 We also adore these vegan gingersnap cookies that are easy and foolproof even for the novice baker.

 If you haven’t already adopted this nordic tradition you should really consider it!
 It’s a special way to lengthen Christmas and a great opportunity to organize all of your holiday activities.
 We have an entire guide showing the many vegan advent calendar options available to you!

 Santa Clause works literally around the clock to deliver all those presents so it’s no surprise he’ll need to refuel after each errand.
 This tradition must include the little ones!
 They take this task very seriously.
 Choose the yummiest plant-based milk (like oat milk!) and either bake some vegan cookies or grab a pack at the store (even Oreos will do).

 This tradition is a fun and memorable experience for the kiddos, and who doesn’t want to pride themselves in making the best gingerbread house?
 Gingerbread recipes are generally quite easily veganized (just swap the eggs with an egg replacer, milk with soymilk, and butter with vegan butter).